Approved by the Transportation Policy Committee on January 31, 2024

 The American Society of Civil Engineers (ASCE) supports the concept of transportation trust funds, with revenues derived from user-based fees to provide a consistent, dedicated source of funding for transportation system improvements.
 Furthermore, ASCE recommends these funds be used only for their intended purposes by removing them from the unified federal budget or by other legislative means.

 Trust fund assets should be used to the maximum practical extent to fund transportation improvements.
-ASCE supports the continued use of the motor fuels tax as a strong revenue source for surface transportation trust funds while other revenue options continue to progress.
+ASCE supports the continued use of the motor fuels tax as a strong revenue source for surface transportation trust funds, and strongly encourages the continued evolution of other revenue-generating options.

 Issue

-Individuals and industries that use the nation's highways, airports and waterways pay direct user fees to the federal government to support transportation improvement programs.
-These funds constitute four separate trust funds, i.e., highways, airports, harbors, and waterways.
-Some of these trust fund balances have been included as an offset in the unified federal budget, thus masking the true size of the federal deficit.
-Trust funds should only be used for their intended purpose.
+Individuals and industries using the nation's highways, airports and waterways pay direct user fees to the federal government to support transportation improvement programs.
+These funds contribute to four separate trust funds – highways, airports, harbors, and waterways.
+Some of these trust fund balances have been utilized for other purposes in the past.
+Trust funds should only be used for their intended purposes.

 Providing a sustainable, long-term solution for transportation infrastructure funding is critical.
-Budgetary firewalls instituted in Fixing America's Surface Transportation (FAST) Act are intended to ensure the Highway Trust Fund (HTF) meets obligations through 2021.
-The application of such firewalls should continue to be an option in all future highway and transit transportation trust fund authorization bills but securing a strong, continuous revenue source must be the key focus.
-Spending guarantees and supporting mechanisms should also continue to be used to protect transportation trust funds to help ensure that collected funds are invested directly in transportation infrastructure.
+The Infrastructure Investment and Jobs Act (IIJA) passed in 2021 will provide significant funding for transportation for the next five years.
+However, this action does not address the long-term solvency issue facing the Highway Trust Fund (HTF).
+The application of firewalls for the HTF should be included in all future highway and transit transportation trust fund authorization bills.
+However, securing a strong, continuous revenue source must be the key focus of future legislation.
+Spending guarantees and supporting mechanisms should also continue to be used to protect transportation trust funds to help ensure collected funds are invested directly in transportation infrastructure.

 Rationale

-There is an urgent need for capital improvements in all of the nation's transportation systems as reflected in ASCE's 2021 Report Card for America’s Infrastructure.
-These needs have been clearly identified and documented as well in the U.S. Department of Transportation's Conditions and Performance Report, and other sources.
-A modern, adequate transportation system utilizing all modes is absolutely necessary to maintain our expanding economy.
+There is an urgent need for capital improvements in all of the nation's transportation systems, as reflected in ASCE's 2021 Report Card for America’s Infrastructure.
+These needs have also been clearly identified and documented in the U.S. Department of Transportation's Conditions and Performance Report, and other sources.
+A modern, adequate transportation system, utilizing all modes, is absolutely necessary to maintain our expanding economy.

 ASCE Policy Statement 434